Tips for Giving and Receiving Reviews

 Self-moderate your reviews as soon as possible.

-When you receive notification of a review you will have 48 hours to agree that it is live on Amazon and Goodreads.
-Please check your notifications regularly if you are expecting a review.
+When you receive notification of a review, you will have 48 hours to agree that it is Live on Amazon and Goodreads.
+Please check BookRoar regularly if you are expecting a review.
 We like to keep things speedy and fair, so please contact us if you have any issues.

-Do not ask us to remove a negative score.
+Do not ask us to remove a three star review.

-We all want our books to be awarded nothing but five-star reviews whilst we, as authors, are showered in accolades that celebrate our genius.
-But that is not how the real world works.
+We all want our books to be awarded nothing but five-star reviews, but that is not how the real world works.
 We know negative feedback can be hard to stomach, but by writing a book you have entered a market where your work will be scrutinized.
-If you receive a bad review, accept it and move on.
-The best authors are thick-skinned and you should be too.
+If you receive a three star review, accept it and move on.

 Don’t be humble.